Joe-Gamble/Joe-Gamble/README.md

 ### About Me 🏄‍♂️
 - I am a Junior Game Developer currently working with Unity in a professional capacity.<br/>
-- Interested in opportunities surrounding Gameplay Programming, Tool Development and Network Programming.<br/>
+- Looking for opportunities surrounding Gameplay Programming, Tool Development and Network Programming.<br/>
-- I am interested in AI, Networking and Tool Development with a specificity to their game integrations.
+- I'm interested in AI, Networking and Tool Development with a specificity to their game integrations.

+- Currently focusing on developing my c++ skills further through GEngine/GNet, a networked, threaded and ECS driven game project.

 ### Showcase Projects ✨